openzfs/openzfs-docs/docs/Getting Started/Slackware/Root on ZFS.rst

 Since we are creating a zpool inside a disk partition (as opposed to using up a whole disk), make sure that the partition type is set correctly (for GPT, 54 or 67 are good choices).

-When creating the zfs filesystem, we want to set "mountpoint=legacy" so that the filesystem can be mounted with "mount" in a traditional way; Slackware startup and shutdown scripts expect that.
+When creating the zfs filesystem, you will want to set "mountpoint=legacy" so that the filesystem can be mounted with "mount" in a traditional way; Slackware startup and shutdown scripts expect that.

 Back to our recipe, this is a working example: